 4:45 – St. Barbara’s Cathedral

 The ornate St. Barbara’s Cathedral rightly deserves to be Kutna Hora’s pride and joy.
-It is named for the patron saint of miners who on various occasions, it is said, helped miners escape seemingly hopeless situations: She opened a hard rock, she enlightened the mine when a lamp went out, or she just showed the right way out of a mine collapse.
+It is named for the patron saint of miners who, it is said, has helped miners escape seemingly hopeless situations.
+On various occasions, she opened a hard rock, she enlightened the mine when a lamp went out, or she just showed the right way out of a mine collapse.

-True or not, UNESCO considers the church a jewel of the late Gothic period, and it is.
+True or not, UNESCO considers the church a jewel of the late Gothic period.
 What’s surprising is that though it was begun at roughly the same time as Prague’s St. Vitus Cathedral, they seem so different.
 Although they both have buttresses, St. Barbara’s has the tented roof typical in Late Gothic architecture and seems much brighter inside.

-5:45 – Gothic Stone House & Gothic stone fountain
+5:45 – Gothic Stone House (Kamenny dum) & Gothic stone fountain

 The completely reconstructed Gothic Stone House (which conveniently was within a few blocks of our hotel) is covered in exquisite stone carvings.
 Inside are displays about the daily life of the townspeople in the medieval mining town, local church activity and more about the economic base of the town.

 It is considered the most important civic house in Kutna Hora because it is a testimony to how people lived and thought in its day.
-Unfortunately, the gates were already locked for the day.
-Apparently it had already closed for the day, which just goes to prove that you really can’t see all of Kutna Hora in one day.
+Unfortunately, it had already closed for the day, which just goes to prove that you really can’t see all of Kutna Hora in one day.

 Well, at least we got to see the outside!